Privacy in the Digital Age: GDPR to 26B Record Breach

 AI and Privacy: Artificial intelligence can be used to develop advanced privacy-preserving techniques but also raises concerns about surveillance and data misuse.

-Cultural Shifts: The growing awareness of privacy issues is leading to cultural shifts in how people view and manage their personal information.
+The growing awareness of privacy issues is leading to cultural shifts in how people view and manage their personal information.

 Privacy by Design: Companies are increasingly adopting "privacy by design" principles, integrating privacy protections into the development of products and services.